Mott metal-insulator transitions in pressurized layered trichalcogenides: Computational details

 \subsection{Dynamical mean-field theory calculations}

 A fully charge-self-consistent dynamical mean-field method\cite{Haule2010}, implemented in Rutgers DFT + Embedded DMFT (eDMFT) Functional code (\href{http://hauleweb.rutgers.edu/tutorials/}{http://hauleweb.rutgers.edu/tutorials/}) which is combined with {\sc wien2k} code\cite{wien2k}, is employed for computations of electronic properties and optimizations of internal coordinates\cite{Pascut2016}.
 In DFT level the Perdew-Wang local density approximation (LDA) is employed, which was argued to yield the best agreement of lattice properties combined with DMFT\cite{Haule2015FE}.
 500 $k$-points were used to sample the first Brillouin zone with $RK_{\rm max}$ = 7.0.
 A force criterion of 10$^{-4}$ Ry/Bohr was adopted for optimizations of internal coordinates.
 A continuous-time quantum Monte Carlo method in the hybridization-expansion limit (CT-HYB) was used to solve the auxiliary quantum impurity problem\cite{HauleQMC}, where the full 5 $d$-orbitals of Ni and Mn were chosen as our correlated subspaces in a single-site DMFT approximation.
 For the CT-HYB calculations, up to 10$^{10}$ Monte Carlo steps were employed for each Monte Carlo run.
 In most runs temperature was set to be 232K, but in some calculations with high pressure it was increased up to 580K because of the increased hybridization between the impurity and bath. -10 to +10 eV of hybridization window (with respect to the Fermi level) was chosen, and $U$ = 10 eV and $J_{\rm H}$ = 1 eV of on-site Coulomb interaction parameters were used for both Mn and Ni $d$-orbitals.
-Because of the large hybridization window, DMFT needs larger values of $U$ to reproduce a reasonable agreement with experimental results compared to DFT+$U$, and shows weak material dependence of $U$ and $J_{\rm H}$ values.
-A simplified Ising-type (density-density terms only) Coulomb interactions was employed in this work, and it was tested that the use of full Coulomb interaction yields only quantitatively different results in terms of pressure-induced evolution of electronic structures.
+A simplified Ising-type (density-density terms only) Coulomb interaction was employed in this work, and it was tested that the use of full Coulomb interaction yields only quantitatively different results in terms of pressure-induced evolution of electronic structures; see Sec.
+III for more details.
 A nominal double counting scheme was used, with the $d$-orbital occupations for double counting corrections for Ni and Mn were chosen to be 8 and 5, respectively.